-The purpose of the SRS indicator light is to alert

-you to a potential problem with your front airbags.
-On all V-6 models and the 4-cylinder EX model with leather interior, this light will also alert you to a potential problem with your side airbags or passenger's side airbag automatic cutoff system (see page 47).
+The purpose of the SRS indicator light is to alert you to a potential problem with your front airbags.
+On all V-6 models and 4-cylinder EX model with leather interior, this light will also alert you to a potential problem with your side airbags or passenger's side airbag automatic cutoff system.